 'Securitisation' Typically, a process by which debt instruments, such as mortgage loans or credit card balances, are aggregated into a pool, which is used to back new securities.
 A company sells these pools of assets to a special purpose vehicle (SPV) which then issues securities backed by the assets.
-This allows the credit quality of the assets to be separated from the credit rating of the original borrower and transfers risk to external investors.
+This allows the credit quality of the assets to be separated from the credit rating of the original borrower.